Articles and Media

 by Ana L. Palles

-In these modern and fast-paced times, where frozen meals and fast food are a way of life for most Americans, more and more people seemingly long for the old ways.
+In these fast-paced times, where frozen meals and fast food are a way of life for most Americans, more and more people seemingly long for the old ways.
 Many people are getting back to the basics, to the simpler times when the food was good and wholesome, and made with the finest of ingredients.
-A time when there were no instant mixes, no preservatives to watch out for, no processed artificial imitation anything!
+A time when there were no GMOs, hormones, antiobiotics or preservatives to watch out for.
+No processed artificial imitation, unpronounceable chemical additives or anything!

 On a lazy, rainy afternoon you may find yourself longing to go back in time.
 To crank up the oven, light up the hearth, and create a simple masterpiece of your very own.
 To smell the aroma of good, honest home baking, and have it permeate every room with its irresistibly cozy invitation.
 To seduce your spouse out of his nap on the couch with the unmistakable smell of hot Apple Pie teasing him out of his sleep.